ustaxcourt/ef-cms/docs/LIBRARY_MAINTENANCE.md

 `Docker`: Update docker base image version if applicable.

 ### After changes are made to any dependencies, deploy to an exp environment to verify that all tests pass!
+  * If terraform needs to be updated, deploy locally to an exp environment first.